Filimoa/open-parse/README.md

 Open-Parse streamlines the process of preparing complex documents for analysis by LLMs.
 Our goal is to expose state-of-the-art deep learning models with a few lines of code while also providing flexible heuristic options for faster, basic parsing.

-The key features are:
+### Highlights

-- **Visually-Driven:** Open-Parse visually analyzes documents for superior LLM input, going beyond naive text splitting.
+- **🔍 Visually-Driven:** Open-Parse visually analyzes documents for superior LLM input, going beyond naive text splitting.
-- **Markdown Support:**  Basic markdown support for parsing headings, bold and italics.
+- **✍️ Markdown Support:**  Basic markdown support for parsing headings, bold and italics.
-- **High-Precision Table Support:** Extract tables into clean Markdown formats with accuracy that surpasses traditional tools.
+- **📊 High-Precision Table Support:** Extract tables into clean Markdown formats with accuracy that surpasses traditional tools.
-- **Extensible:** Easily implement your own post-processing steps.
+- **🛠️ Extensible:** Easily implement your own post-processing steps.
-- **Intuitive:** Great editor support.
+- **💡Intuitive:** Great editor support.
 Completion everywhere.
 Less time debugging.
-- **Easy:** Designed to be easy to use and learn.
+- **🎯 Easy:** Designed to be easy to use and learn.
 Less time reading docs.